This is a tutorial about working seams,finishing seams, and sewing straight seams

 Measuring the seam allowance

-Most sewing machines now come with a seam guide which is placed into your normal sewing foot or walking foot.
-This is my preferred method and I hardly ever remove it.
+Most sewing machines now come with a seam guide which is place onto your normal sewing foot or walking foot.

 - To give durability and strength to the seam

 - To ensure that the inside of the garment looks just as good as the outside.

 I do not recommend pinking your seams now however, after a couple of washes your seam will start to look very untidy and will start to fray.
 Save your pinking shears for crafting and for a decorative edge on leather and fabrics like it